Rajkot to Jasdan (60 KM)

 Jasdan to Hingolgadh (18 KM)

-While traveling, we had a great look at an old railway station, which is closed now.
+From Jasdan, my cousin brother, Bhavesh Mandir, accompanied us to Hingolgadh, and thus, we needn't have to use Google Maps.While traveling, we had a great look at an old railway station, which is closed now.
 We clicked a few pictures there.

 So guys, are you following me on Instagram?
-If not yet, please do follow me @nitinmaheta_official.
+If not yet, please do follow me @nitinmaheta.
 I want you people to get the instant updates, as publishing the articles and uploading the videos take time.
 And I do come live on Instagram and even post stories and posts on the feed.

 Coming back, we left from the old railway station to Hingolgadh after clicking a few pictures.